CamposOnAi/PatternRecognitionUCCourse/README.md

 combinations of methods.

 # How to run
-1. Due to external dependencies you need to run *startup.m* to load those dependencies into the Matlab environment.
+1. You need to run *startup.m* to load some external dependencies into the Matlab environment.
 2. Run *main.m* to start the program.